geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 I'll look into once and for all solving that stupid image problem, even if it involves atomics.
 And I'll look into block schedule as well.
 cool uh you know i'm really excited to have to have gradient unblocked there's a ton of refactors we can do once gradient is in because we can start to do things like you know like the the difference between math trait and simple math trait has to do with function and has to do with what can be having gradients taken of it but like there's no problem anymore uh like you can just put like shift in there you put everything in there so
-I think I'm so happy that we finally have a very clear understanding of what a tensor is and what a UOP is.
+I think I'm so happy that we finally have a very clear understanding of what a tensor is and what a UOp is.
-The key difference between a tensor and a UOP is that a UOP is immutable and a tensor can be realized.
+The key difference between a tensor and a UOp is that a UOp is immutable and a tensor can be realized.
 And that's like a fundamental deep difference that's never going to go away.
 And there's nothing less, like it's minimal.
 It's like, you know, proof from the book.